 Students in grades 7-12 can apply to volunteer.
-Middle School students in grades 7 and 8 must be residents of the City of Falls Church.
-Anyone wishing to volunteer should pick up a volunteer application form from the Youth Services desk or print the online Teen Volunteer Application Form, then either mail or bring the form to the Youth Services desk.
-This form must be completed, signed by a parent or guardian, and turned into the library before the volunteer can begin service.
+Volunteers in grades 7 and 8 must be residents of the City of Falls Church.
+Anyone wishing to volunteer should fill out the online volunteer application form.
+This form must be completed and volunteers must attend training before beginning service.

 Teen Advisory Board

-For volunteers in Grades 7-12, the Teen Advisory Board meets monthly during the school year to give teens a voice in the library.
+The Teen Advisory Board meets monthly during the school year to give teens a voice in the library.
 Activities may include reviewing new books for the collection, decorating the library's teen space, suggesting the programming you'd like to see at the library, and more!
-Teens who participate in TAB earn volunteer hours.

 If you have questions about our Teen Volunteers, please contact Laura Miller, Young Adult Librarian by calling 703-248-5034 (TTY 711) or by email.